buybackoff/Ractor/README.md

 This software is distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.

-StackExchange.Redis is licensed separately; see https://code.google.com/p/booksleeve/.
+StackExchange.Redis is licensed separately; see https://github.com/StackExchange/StackExchange.Redis/blob/master/LICENSE.
+ServiceStackV3 is licensed separately; see https://github.com/ServiceStack/ServiceStack/blob/v3/LICENSE
-Redis is licensed separately; see http://redis.io/.
+Redis is licensed separately; see http://redis.io/topics/license.